anurag-327/formwix/CONTRIBUTING.md

 ## Adding New Field Types

-When adding a new field type to Formwiz:
+When adding a new field type to Formwix:

 1. Create a new file in `src/components/fields/` following the existing pattern
 2. Add the field type to `src/components/fields/index.ts`